pac4j/pac4j/documentation/blog/jwks_the_new_security_standard.md

 KMUFsIDTnFmyG3nMiGM6H9FNFUROf3wh7SmqJp-QV30
 ```

-We indeed find three parts:
+We have three parts which decode to:
 - a header: `{ "alg": "HS256", "typ": "JWT" }`
 - a body: `{ "sub": "1234567890", "name": "John Doe", "admin": true, "iat": 1516239022 }`
 - a signature.